Skip to content

 Key features of Ansible inventory

-• YAML is the most common format
+• YAML being the most common format.

-• inventory defines the target hosts for playbook execution
+• inventory defines the target hosts for playbook execution.

-• inventory organizes hosts into logical groups for easier management
+• inventory organizes hosts into logical groups for easier management.

-• inventory can store host-specific variables and group variables
+• inventory can store host-specific variables and group variables.

-• inventory supports nested groups (groups of groups)
+• inventory supports nested groups (groups of groups).

-inventory samples
+03. inventory samples

 • INI format